machinedeck/Passive-Buzzer/README.md

 ## Code Breakdown
+&#x26A0;**IMPORTANT:** _This section is a detailed description of the code and can be skipped to the overall code [here](#overall-code)._

-To make a sound with, a square wave must be passed into the passive buzzer.
+To make a sound, a square wave must be passed into the passive buzzer.
 The frequency and duration of the passive buzzer can easily be defined using [`tone()`](https://docs.arduino.cc/language-reference/en/functions/advanced-io/tone/) function, which accepts three arguments in the following order: pin number, frequency (in Hz) and duration (in ms).
 Below we will go step-by-step with the code.
 We subdivide the code into three parts: parameter initialization, `void setup()`, and `void loop()`.

 ### Parameter Initialization
 We should define first the pin that will feed signal into the passive buzzer: